Merit Badge College 2023

 2. Do the following:

-a.
-On a map of your community or using an electronic device, locate and point out the following:
+1. Print out a map of your community and locate the following:

-(1) Chief government buildings such as your city hall, county courthouse, and public works/services facilities
+1. Chief Government buildings such as your city hall, county courthouse and public works/services facility.

 3. Do the following: